Skip to main content

 Brightness-Light Output

-Consumers used to purchase bulbs based on wattage but the best measure is lumens (lm).
-Watts measure the energy a lightbulb uses while lumens measure brightness.
-The fewer watts used, the lower your electric bill.
-More lumens means more light output.
-Use the chart below to convert incandescent wattage to lumens.
+Consumers used to purchase bulbs based on wattage, but the best measure of brightness is lumens (lm).
+Watts measure the energy a lightbulb uses, while lumens measure the amount of light it produces.
+The fewer watts used, the lower your electric bill, but the more lumens, the brighter the light.

 Know your Bulb